Great Hypostyle Hall

 The Great Hypostyle Hall is located within the Karnak Temple Complex, in the Precinct of Amon-Re.
 It is one of the most visited monuments of Ancient Egypt.
 The structure was built around the 19th Egyptian Dynasty (c.
 1290–1224 BC).
-Its design was initially instituted by Hatshepsut, at the North-west chapel to Amun in the upper terrace of Deir el-Bahri.
+Its design was instituted by Hatshepsut, at the North-west chapel to Amun in the upper terrace of Deir el-Bahri.
 The name refers to hypostyle architectural pattern.

-Dedicated to Amun-Re, the highest deity in the Egyptian pantheon, Karnak was once the most opulent religious sanctuary in Thebes, the imperial capital of Egypt (now Luxor).